A free Premium account on the FCL.055 website! Read here

 Relative bearing on a fixed card indicator.

-.the bearing indicator displays the bearing to the station relative to the nose of the aircraft. if the pilot is flying directly to the station, the bearing indicator points to 0°. an adf with a fixed card bearing indicator always represents the nose of the aircraft as 0° and the tail as 180°.. /com en/com062 16472.jpg..
+The bearing indicator displays the bearing to the station relative to the nose of the aircraft if the pilot is flying directly to the station the bearing indicator points to 0° an adf with a fixed card bearing indicator always represents the nose of the aircraft as 0° and the tail as 180° com encom062 16472jpgMagnetic bearing on a fixed card indicator. true bearing on an rmi. relative bearing on an rmi.

 90 hz and 150 hz lobes at equal depth.